DasEd955/AttributionLens/README.md

 ## 4. Detection Signals

 The system uses three genuinely distinct signals.
-Each measures a different axis: semantic/stylistic coherence, structural statistical properties, and content-grounding specificity.
+Each measures a different axis: semantic/stylistic coherence, structural statistical properties, and content grounding specificity.
 They are informative in combination precisely because they fail in different ways and measure orthogonal properties.

 ### Signal 1 — LLM classification (Groq, `llama-3.3-70b-versatile`)